 How the Process Works

-- Step 1: Employee/Retiree/Director - submits a matching gifts request by using the link above
+Step 2: Employee/Retiree/Director - submits a matching gifts request by using the link above

 matching gift request.
 Non-profit then verifies matching gift request from the

 eligible organization.
 Checks to organizations are mailed annually (April for the previous year's

 Eligible Gifts Requirements